-Implementation is an ongoing process that will involve continual refinement to ensure that the strategy informs the Authority's substrategies.
+Implementation is an ongoing process that will involve continual refinement to ensure that the strategy informs sub-strategies.
 Adaptive management requires that the strategy and its implementation continues to be relevant and appropriate in a changing environment.

-Once approved, the RCS will be launched and made publicly available, including a Community Summary.
+Once approved, the RCS will be launched and made publicly available.
 Engagement on the RCS will continue with partners and the Catchment's communities through a range of mechanisms.
 Some of these are listed as management measures in the section 'Strengthening Partnerships' in Chapter two.
 Further engagement in implementing other management measures are outlined in Chapter four, under 'Management across SESs'.